ackwell/ackwell.github.io/_posts/2024-07-22-search-journey.md

 i went back to the drawing board. for all its capabilities, tantivy really wasn't meshing with the relational nature of the data, and i was gaining little to no benefits from it's text search capabilities. instead, i looked to the old faithful rdbms.

-initially fiddling with both postgres and sqlite, i quickly settled in with sqlite. it had two main advantages over the alternative - for one, it was in-process. boilmaster is a completely self-sufficient monolith - for ease of development if nothing else, and postgres would have been the first external service it used. the other, and i'll admit this is perhaps a little silly, was that i could raise the column limit. there are a _few_ sheets (tables) in the data that have several thousand columns. far easier to set a compile flag to support that than try to split the data up.
+initially fiddling with both postgres and sqlite, i quickly settled in with sqlite. it had two main advantages over the alternative - for one, it was in-process. boilmaster is a completely self-sufficient monolith - for ease of development if nothing else - and postgres would have been the first external service it used. the other, and i'll admit this is perhaps the sillier of the two, was that i could raise the column limit. there are a _few_ sheets (tables) in the data that have several thousand columns. far easier to set a compile flag to support that than try to split the data up.

 again, i was working with a limited data set to keep the dev cycle short. the previous work i had done for tantivy was not without merit - much of the query parsing and normalisation could be kept as-is, only needing to swap out the database itself, wiring up the new ingestion and query execution code paths.